 Open 7 days a week, the ITS Service Center is located at 1-227 CST behind the Milton Atrium.
-Here we offer a wide variety of services, including software related support, virus removal, diagnostics and troubleshooting included for all students.
+Here we offer a wide variety of services, including software support, virus removal, diagnostics, and troubleshooting for all students.
 Be sure check our supported devices list, which includes the most commonly owned devices and operating systems of our student.
 Hours of Operation

-Visit our NetID self-service page to activate your NetID or to manage your password.
-This password is used throughout campus to log into your campus resources including Myslice, SUmail and Blackboard.
+Visit our NetID Self Serv page to activate your NetID or to manage your password.
+This password is used throughout campus to log into your campus resources including MySlice, SUmail and Blackboard.

 Students, Staff, and Faculty need to change their SU NetID password at least once a year.